 Some will naively ask, “What is the penalty for first offense DUI in Georgia?” or “How much is a DUI ticket in Georgia?”
 Little do they know that even a 1st offense DUI in GA never comes off your criminal history.

 How bad can a 1st DUI in Georgia be?
 Don’t underestimate the potential future damage of DUI convictions in Georgia.
-A first time DUI offense in Georgia can create employment, travel and opportunity barriers for your future.
+A first-time DUI offense in Georgia can create employment, travel and opportunity barriers for your future.

 What is considered a DUI in Georgia?
 Initially, when DUI laws were enacted nearly a century ago, the State had to prove that the driver was rendered “less safe” to drive, due to the alcohol consumed.
-In the last 60 years, a second type of DUI called “DUI per se,” allows for a conviction when the driver is “over the legal limit,” as revealed in a post-arrest forensic breath or blood test.
+In the last 60 years, the second type of DUI called “DUI per se,” allows for a conviction when the driver is “over the legal limit,” as revealed in a post-arrest forensic breath or blood test.

+Is a DUI a felony in GA?
 A DUI first offense GA criminal violation will remain on your criminal record FOR LIFE.
 This is one of the only crimes for which the first offender act is specifically embargoed from being used.
 Because convictions under GA DUI laws cannot be expunged, including a first offense DUI, our DUI Atlanta law firm stays busy fighting all our clients’ driving under the influence offenses.

-By contrast, a boating under the influence (BUI) Georgia has no impact on your GA DDS driving privileges.
+By contrast, boating under the influence (BUI) in Georgia has no impact on your GA DDS driving privileges.
 However, a conviction for a Georgia BUI charge can cost you the ability to operate a vessel of any type, for a full year.

 Until convicted, no permanent criminal record for conviction of a drunk driving offense exists.
 This pertains to driving under the influence charges by means of being impaired by alcohol or drugs.
 A DUI attorney knows that raising legal challenges to the evidence and having court rulings on the record are crucial to fighting a DUI successfully.

-Avoiding conviction for a DUI in Georgia is the objective, so do not trust that difficult task to just any DUI lawyers near me.
+Avoiding a conviction for a DUI in Georgia is the objective, so do not trust that difficult task to just any DUI lawyers near me.
 Even if you were unaware that all roadside sobriety tests are NOT scientific and are voluntary, you know it now.
 Even if you attempted the bogus tests, our criminal lawyers near me can usually assist accused citizens.